 2016 was a varied year in horror.
 A big mix of psychological horror, monster horror, sci-fi horror, supernatural horror, and straight-up gory horror were the year's offerings.
-Despite these varied films, they all have one thing in common: they are great.
+Despite these varied subgenres, they all have one thing in common: greatness.

 Jane Levy plays Rocky, a young delinquent who, along with two cohorts, rob houses to earn a living.
-Rocky is saving her money to escape an abusive mother.
-A rumor sends the trio to the house of a blind veteran who is said to have just come into several hundreds of thousands of dollars.
-Things don't go according to plan when the blind man turns out to be far more capable than he looks, and he has far darker secrets than anyone imagined, hidden in his home.
+Rocky, saving money to escape an abusive mother, follows a rumor to the house of a blind veteran who is said to have just come into several hundred thousand dollars.
+But things don't go according to plan.
+The man turns out to be far more capable than his disability leads the teens to believe, and is protecting darker secrets than anyone ever imagined.

 The Conjuring 2

-The second The Conjuring movie isn't so much a sequel to the first, as it is the next chapter in the Ed and Lorraine Warren story.
-The pair of supernatural investigators set their sights on a house in England, known as the Enfield Haunting.
+The second The Conjuring movie isn't so much a sequel as it is the next chapter in the Ed and Lorraine Warren story.
+The pair of supernatural investigators set their sights on the Enfield Haunting.
 Dubbed Britain's Amityville Horror, a previous owner of the house, who died there, is said to haunt the property in an attempt to get the property back.
 The Enfield Haunting actually happened in real life, with residents reporting strange noises, broken curios, levitating children, and disembodied voices - yikes.

 The Purge: Election Year